 BPA is Back: But Was it Ever Gone?

-BPA is back in the news and up for debate again in Washington.
+BPA is back in the news and up for debate.
 SupermarketGuru wanted to share with you a debate you don’t want to miss from Food Nutrition and Science on the topic.
 You’ll see both sides of the coin, and learn why and where BPA is often found in our everyday lives.

 Previously, the FDA had rejected a petition to ban the chemical bisphenol-A (BPA) in food and beverage containers, angering and frustrating environmental activist groups like the National Resources Defense Council (NRDC).
 The NRDC filed their petition against BPA in 2008, referencing the health effects linked to the chemical, including asthma and diabetes, and possible hormonal changes during pregnancy that could lead to disorders like autism and attention deficit hyperactivity disorder (ADHD).